Bonuel12142005/FUNLEARN/README.md

-# FUNLEARN - Gamified Learning Management System
+# FUNLEARN - INreactive Learning App

 A modern, interactive learning management system with gamification features built with Node.js, Express, and MySQL.